About Us

 Following United Methodist tradition, children are welcome to fully participate in Holy Communion on the First Sunday of each Month.
 Children’s Worship Bulletins and Sanctuary Sacks are also available as you come into the Sanctuary.
 These Children’s Worship Bulletins have a secret code that unlocks hours of fun learning at home.
 This secret code is unique to our church and allows safe and secure access to online games and activities that reinforce our weekly Scripture focus.

-NMO-UMC has been recognized as A Church for All God’s Children by the Virginia Conference of The United Methodist Church and has a Safe Sanctuaries policy for the protection of our children and youth.
+NMO-UMC has been recognized as A Church for All God’s Children by the Virginia Conference of The United Methodist Church and has a Safer Sanctuaries policy for the protection of our children and youth.

 Invitation to Holy Communion